turbosquid/ticketd/README.md

 intervals.
 This snapshot is then reloaded upon server restart.

 Access is through either the Go client library, or the underlying REST api.

+## Running the server

+Ticketd supports the following commandline flags:

+* `-l` Listen address.
+Defaults to "0.0.0.0:8001"
+* `--snappath` Path to snapshot directory.
+Default is none.
+If set, ticketd will persist its state on an interval
+* `--expire` How often to check sessions for expiration, in ms. Defaults to 500 ms.
+* `--snapshot` How often to snapshot (if snappath was set).
+Defaults to 1000ms (1 sec)
+* `--loglevel` Numeric log levels.
+0 for no logging.
+Higher is more verbose.